VielLosero/Dirty-System-From-Scratch/README.md

-# Makers scripts for dirty current.
-(The Dirty system from scratch)
+# Makers scripts for my dirty current.
+(My Dirty system from scratch)
-This git repository have the makers scripts for build a Dirty system from scratch based on MLFS and GLFS.
+This git repository have the makers scripts for build my Dirty system from scratch based on MLFS and GLFS.
 It is recomended to run on a virtual machine the first time you try it.
 Be care if you don't know what are you doing.
 Know how to build LFS BLFS MLFS and GLFS are recomended.
 Take a look.